ZhouyangJia/LogGrad/README.md

 # LogGrad
-Quantitative Assessment of Log Quality in Large-Scale Software
+Quantitative Assessment of Log Quality in Large-Scale Software.

 ---